 |Sponsor||Deputy Vice-Chancellor (Research and Enterprise)|

-These procedures have been approved as appropriate to protect the interests of students involved in externally-funded or externally-supported projects.
+This Procedure is designed to protect the interests of students involved in externally-funded or externally-supported projects

-The University researchers must be able to publish and make presentations on the results of their research including externally sponsored research.
+The University’s researchers, including graduate research students, must be able to publish and make presentations on the results of their research, including externally sponsored research.
 Notwithstanding this need, the University recognises that, in some research programmes, a requirement for a delay in publication of results in the open literature and/or to make special arrangements for the secure examination of a thesis may be necessary to protect the commercial interests of the Sponsor and the University.
 In such cases the following procedures should be followed:

-(b) If the student is an employee of an organisation which, by virtue of this relationship, may claim ownership of some or all of the research findings, there shall be a formal agreement between the University and the Employer to the effect that the student will have the right to present his or her thesis with their personal interpretation and use of the data and results.
+- If the student is an employee of an organisation which, by virtue of this relationship, may claim ownership of some or all of the research findings, there shall be a formal agreement between the University and the Employer to the effect that the student will have the right to present their thesis with their personal interpretation and use of the data and results.
 The conditions allowing secure examination may apply.